-Secret Shopper jobs aren’t a new concept.
+Secret shopper jobs aren’t a new concept.

 In fact, I myself was a secret shopper (or mystery shopper, as it’s also called) years ago with plenty of success.

-Though don’t jump on that “success” train just yet, because being a secret shopper doesn’t equal a full-time or even part-time gig.
+Being a secret shopper doesn’t equal a full-time or even part-time gig.
 But it is a great way to earn a bit of extra income or get a few freebies here and there through “easy work” that won’t take up a lot of your time.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

-What does a Secret Shopper do?
+What Do Secret Shopper Jobs Involve?

-A secret shopper, for their part, has to get to the venue where the shop will take place, follow the instructions from the company to the ‘T’, and then write up a detailed report about their experience.
+A secret shopper, for their part, has to get to the venue where the shop will take place, follow the instructions from the company to the letter, and then write up a detailed report about their experience.

 They then also have to hand in receipts (if they were told to purchase anything) so that the company can verify the purchase and reimburse them.